- All undergraduate students must apply via OneApp. Applications open September 15, 2021.

 - George Henry and Maude Drew Von Tungeln Scholarship

-Please note: These awards are available, as specified, for ISU sociology majors, including graduate students and undergraduate students in sociology, rural sociology, agriculture and society (A&S) and criminal justice.
-Students in interdisciplinary graduate studies or the graduate program in sustainable agriculture may apply when sociology is declared as the home department.
-Scholarships are for academic year 2021-22.
+Please note: These awards are available, as specified, for ISU graduate students and undergraduate students in sociology, rural sociology, agriculture and society (A&S) and criminal justice.
+Students in interdisciplinary graduate studies or the graduate program in sustainable agriculture may apply when sociology and criminal justice is declared as the home department.
+Scholarships are for academic year 2022-23.
 Half of the award will be dispersed fall semester and half spring semester.
 Must expect to be enrolled in both semesters to apply.
 The graduate student application process is here.

 If the recipient is not registered/enrolled/paying tuition during a semester (due to an internship, graduating fall semester, etc.), or the recipient changes majors, payment is not made for that portion of the scholarship.
 Undergraduate students, unless specified, must be enrolled as full-time students, and graduate students are expected to actively be involved in the graduate program in residence (on the ISU campus).